 The Internal MySQL database provided by TAS for VMs is sufficient for production use.

-Use Azure Blob Storage as the external file storage option for Ops Manager.
-This provides redundancy for high-availability deployments of Ops Manager and unlimited scaling.
+Use Azure Blob Storage as the external file storage option for Tanzu Operations Manager.
+This provides redundancy for high-availability deployments of Tanzu Operations Manager and unlimited scaling.
 Azure Blob Storage provides fully-redundant hot, cold, or archival storage in either local, regional, or global offerings.

 TAS for VMs requires the following buckets: